-(This post may contain affiliate links which won’t change your price but will share some commission.
+(This post may contain affiliate links that won’t change your price but will share some commission.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read our disclosure policy for more information.)

 Throughout our brain breaks series, we have been discussing various ways to incorporate brain breaks into the classroom.
-We have discussed books, classroom activities, and places like YouTube.
+We have discussed books (ad), classroom activities, and places like YouTube.
 There is one place that we haven’t discussed, and it is versatile in more ways than just with brain breaks.
-It is by using an Amazon Echo.
-If you are unfamiliar, “Alexa”, as she is known, is a device that is voice activated and can do a number of skills to help with information.
+It is by using an Amazon speaker.
+If you are unfamiliar, “Alexa”, as she is known, is a device that is voice-activated and can do a number of skills to help with information.

 Alexa Skills for Classroom Success